wordofwarning/wordofwarning.org/current/2025-turn/programme/index.md

 <hr>
 **NéaSynergy** · *Io sono quien Soy*

+A journey through doubt, identity, and self-acceptance, where fear turns into freedom and differences become our strength.

+Beatrice is a Manchester-based Italian-Portuguese dance artist.
+Trained in ballet, contemporary, and floorwork, she explores her heritage through movement, integrating African dance and capoeira.
+Passionate about sharing dance, she helps others discover their creativity through movement.<br>Nessa Ndong is a dynamic dancer blending Afro dance, hip-hop, and contemporary styles.
+Originally from Equatorial Guinea and now Manchester-based, she brings high-energy performances to international stages, celebrating culture and identity through movement.

 Insta <a href="https://instagram.com/neasynergy" target="_blank">@neasynergy</a> <a href="https://instagram.com/bea_montefusco" target="_blank">@bea_montefusco</a> <a href="https://instagram.com/nbnessa" target="_blank">@nbnessa</a>
 <hr>
 **Rachel Yan Ting Li 灰.Ash** · *Drawing Lines, Creating Sides…*

+A reflection of the world we are living in today, drawing from personal experiences — especially living in a world where there is a mixture of cultures, backgrounds, beliefs and opinions.
+How do we achieve common ground in the 'Us and Them' world?

+Choreographer: Rachel Yan Ting Li · Performers: Rachel Yan Ting Li, Hannike Martens

+Born and raised in Hong Kong, Rachel is a freelance dance artist in contemporary/ballet, a choreographer, and educator.
+She trained at Rambert School of Ballet & Contemporary Dance and toured nationally with Emergence Dance Company.
+Career highlights include Let's All Dance Ballet Company touring *The Nutcracker* and an original contemporary opera with Company Carpi, *Disunited Jukebox*.

 Insta <a href="https://instagram.com/rachelyantingli.dance" target="_blank">@rachelyantingli.dance</a>
 <hr>